nikhilsai0803/ai-vs-real-image-classifier/README.md

 ---

-*Built with TensorFlow, Streamlit, and a lot of debugging.*
+*Built with TensorFlow, Flask, Docker, and deployed on Hugging Face Spaces.*